WORLD MIGRATORY BIRD DAY

 Birds play crucial roles in pollination and pest control, and a lack of insects disrupts these ecosystem functions.
 Overpopulation of certain insects, without natural predators from birds, can also causse outbreaks that damage plant health and agriculture."

 Evanston has been a Bird City Illinois since 2023.
-All Bird City Illinois cities are required to write a proclamation declaring WMBD by the City Council, as well as presenting programs that celebrate migratory birds and suggest how people can appreciate birds and, in 2024, how they can improve Evanston's habitat so insects can flourish.
+All Bird City Illinois cities are required to write a proclamation declaring WMBD by the City Council, as well as presenting programs that celebrate migratory birds and suggest how people can appreciate birds and, in 2025, how they can improve Evanston's habitat so birds can flourish.

-Mayor Daniel Biss will read the Proclamation at the City Council meeting on April 29.
+Mayor Daniel Biss will read the Proclamation at a City Council meeting.